Kinds of types in Scala

 case object None extends Option[Nothing]

-as a hardcoded type - as a bottom type it subtypes all types, so such object can be upcasted always.
-Additionally, it is a nice explanation, that this container is empty as it is literally a container of nothing.
+Covariance propagates down, so if we made T in Option covariant, we will receive complaints if we don’t do the same for T in Some.
+Usually, when we mark the parameter as covariant and we extend the type as an object, e.g. an empty container (None, Nil, EmptySet), we use Nothing as a hardcoded type - as the bottom type it subtypes all types, so such an object can always be upcast.
+Additionally, it is a nice explanation that this container is empty, as it is literally a container of nothing.

 trait Consumer[T] {